elementor/elementor-developers-docs/src/managers/unregistering-dynamic-tags.md

 add_action( 'elementor/dynamic_tags/register', 'unregister_dynamic_tags' );
 ```

-This hooks to the `elementor/dynamic_tags/register` action hook which holds the dynamic tags manager.
+This code hooks to the `elementor/dynamic_tags/register` action hook which holds the dynamic tags manager.
 The manager then unregisters the dynamic tag by passing the dynamic tag name.